Ruchita7/Interview_Dry_Run/README.md

 ####**Interviewing Dry-Run Overview**

-You will complete a “dry-run” interview that simulates an in-person interview.
+This is a “dry-run” interview that simulates an in-person interview.
 The "dry-run" interview will consist of a series of questions that should be answered within a 1 hour time limit.
-For authenticity and maximum effectiveness, stay within the time limit and do not return to questions to improve your answers.
-The questions will be both behavioral and technical and will require you to write textual and code-based answers.
-You may add images where applicable to simulate any "whiteboard" drawings.
+One may add images where applicable to simulate any "whiteboard" drawings.

-####**Why This Interviewing Dry-Run?**

-The best way to prepare for an interview is with deliberate and purposeful practice.
-Completing this project will allow you to simulate an interview environment prior to an actual interview.
-Also, upon submission, you will receive personalized feedback for how to improve your answers and be most effective while interviewing.

 ####**Questions (6 total)**